An attractive setting to photograph, with a dismaying surprise.

 Fourteen good portraits from Arlington National Cemetery.

+Joseph Peck monument, Glenwood Cemetery, Washington, D.C.
+Photo: author.
 I note first that the marker has been vandalized in the past and carefully restored.
 Who vandalizes a grave?
 P GMERECTED BY HIS COMRADESTHE PRESIDENT’S MOUNTED GUARDIN MEMORYOFENSIGN JOS.
 CHAP.
-PECKWHO DEPARTED THIS LIFESEPTR 1ST 1857IN THE 24TH YEAR OF HIS AGE There doesn’t seem to be anything online about the organization of the President’s Mounted […]
+PECKWHO DEPARTED THIS LIFESEPTR 1ST 1857IN THE 24TH YEAR OF HIS AGE There doesn’t seem to be […]

+George G. Snowden mausoleum, West Laurel Hill, Bala Cynwyd, PA.
+Photo: author.
 This exquisitely crisp mausoleum erected by George G. Snowden (or his commemorators after his death in 1920) lives in West Laurel Hill Cemetery.
-The lens on my phone distorts the image in a way that makes it look rather taller than it is, but in obedience to the dictates of the Ionic order it is […]
+The lens on my phone distorts the image in a way that makes it look rather taller than it is, […]

+J. Henley Smith Mausoleum, Rock Creek Cemetery, Washington, D.C.
+Photo: author.
 This is the J[ames].
 Henley Smith Mausoleum in Rock Creek Cemetery.
 It was designed by Worthington and Ahrens, built by Leland and Hall about 1910.
-The sum budgeted for it was $20,000, with $2000 more made over to the trustees of the cemetery for perpetual care.
-I would like the trustees to know that the […]
+The sum budgeted for it was $20,000, with $2000 more made over to the trustees of the cemetery for […]

 Despite our Baltimore destination, our journey begins in Washington, D.C.
 If you live in or have visited Washington, you may have seen Montgomery Meigs’ Pension Building, now the National Building Museum.
 Built from 1882 to 1887, this magnificent structure is one of the few utilitarian American Victorian buildings which can stand up against the finest […]